codacy-open-source-projects-scans/mongodb-mongosh/THIRD_PARTY_NOTICES.md

 The following third-party software is used by and included in **mongosh**.
-This document was automatically generated on Thu Oct 30 2025.
+This document was automatically generated on Thu Nov 06 2025.

 ## List of dependencies